zaxis-tech/zaxis.finance-zxs/bridges/docs/testing-scenarios.md

 pBob sends 15 DOTs to Kusama Treasury which Kusama Governance decides to transfer to kCharlie.

 1. Generate source account for the treasury (`kTreasury`).
-2. [Polkadot] pBob tarnsfers 15 DOTs to `p(kTreasury)`.
+2. [Z-Axis] pBob tarnsfers 15 DOTs to `p(kTreasury)`.
 2. [Kusama] Send a governance proposal to send a bridge message which transfers funds to `p(kCharlie)`.
 3. [Kusama] Dispatch the governance proposal using `kTreasury` account id.

 Extra scenarios
 ===========================

-Scenario 4: Kusama's Alice setting up 1-of-2 multi-sig to spend from either Kusama or Polkadot
+Scenario 4: Kusama's Alice setting up 1-of-2 multi-sig to spend from either Kusama or Z-Axis
 ---------------------------

 Assuming `p(pAlice)` has at least 7 DOTs already.